What is the Institute?

 The Institute for Hispanic/Latino Theology and Ministry was founded to respond to the needs of the emerging Church by preparing leaders and ministers to serve the Hispanic/Latino community.
 Located in the Department of Theology and Philosophy at Barry University, the Institute prepares leaders from throughout the United States and within the local community to serve the Hispanic/Latino Church in a variety of ministerial positions.

-The Institute focuses on four areas:
+The Institute focuses on three areas:

 - Academic course offerings on topics that critically engage the theological and ministerial praxis of the Hispanic/Latino community.

 - Contributions to the U.S. Hispanic/Latino theological discourse through research, publications and participation in professional associations.